AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/page02.md

 ### Task 2: Creating a New Project in Custom Vision

+In this task, you will sign in to the Custom Vision portal and create a new image classification project.
+You’ll configure the project settings to classify casting images as either defective or non-defective.

 1. Login to **Custom Vision portal** by copy and paste the following link [Custom Vision portal](https://customvision.ai/) in the new tab of the LabVM browser.